noahehall/theBookOfNoah/0current/security/websecurity.md

 - web servers: computer program (e.g. HAproxy) that validates & routes HTTP requests for dynamic content to application servers, responds directly with static content, and performs low-level TCP functions like HTTPS termination
   - all HTTP traffic should be rerouted to HTTPS
   - web server handling HTTPS should terminate (strip, decrypt) the request before proxying the request to application servers
+  - application servers should not be reachable by the public
   - the application server will fullfil the request, and reply to the web server with the content, and the web server will forward the content back to the user agent that made the request
 - application server: computer program (e.g. nodejs) that hosts application code, and responds to HTTP requests from web servers, generally handles all requests for dynamic http content